 In September 2019 HubSpot held its annual INBOUND event in Boston.
-With some 26,000+ people attending and many interesting sessions and speakers, it's of course a great place to learn the tips and tricks of the inbound trade.
+With some 26,000+ people attending and many interesting sessions and speakers, it's, of course, a great place to learn the tips and tricks of the inbound trade.
 But it's equally a great place to get a sense of emerging trends and potential shifts.
 Hence, rather than being a hands-on practical summary, this post highlights what I believe are the two key takeaways as to where inbound as a methodology seems to be headed in the not so distant future.

 Personas are (going to be) dead.
 Long live data

 Every year at INBOUND, co-founder and CEO Brian Halligan gets on stage for his much-anticipated keynote.
 Usually, he aims to push boundaries and get us to look at the bigger picture, and this year was no different.
-His talk about successful companies increasingly being so-called "experience disruptors" was brilliant, and the point he aimed to make was that it's not what they sell, but rather how they sell it that makes them great companies that win in their markets.
+His talk about successful companies increasingly being so-called 'experience disruptors' was brilliant, and the point he aimed to make was that it's not what they sell, but rather how they sell it that makes them great companies that win in their markets.
 He spoke first about how incumbents focus on the traditional product-market fit whereas disruptors obsess over experience-market fit.
-Then he shifted to how incumbents give anonymous user experiences whereas disruptors give a personalised experience.
+Then he shifted to how incumbents give anonymous user experiences whereas disruptors provide a personalised experience.
 And here came the part of the keynote I found the most interesting, yet it seems a bit overlooked.
 The part where he essentially killed Personas as we have known them.

-2) HubSpot's ambition for a while now has been to build an integrated ecosystem, or "all-on-one" platform as they refer to it, where data can be easily shared between all the various software tools that are integrated.
+2) HubSpot's ambition for a while now has been to build an integrated ecosystem, or 'all-on-one' platform as they refer to it, where data can be easily shared between all the various software tools that are integrated.
 Having transparent data and a single view of prospect and customer profiles within a company is a prerequisite to being able to deliver a personalised end-to-end customer experience.

 3) Personas have been around in the HubSpot platform for a long time, but where is it now?
 I bet even the most avid HubSpot user can't immediately point it out.
-Let me guide you: In your HubSpot account, click the settings icon in the main navigation bar.
-In the left sidebar menu, navigate to Properties.
-In the Search for a property field, enter Persona.
-Click the Persona property.
-You're done, that's how you find Personas in HubSpot today.
+Let me guide you: In your HubSpot account, click the 'settings' icon in the main navigation bar.
+In the left sidebar menu, navigate to 'Properties'.
+In the 'Search for a property' field, enter Persona.
+Click the 'Persona' property.
+You're done, that's how you find 'Personas' in HubSpot today.
 Does it seem equally important in the product as it is in the inbound methodology itself?

 Is it going to be easy?
 For companies who sell content as a product, like Spotify, endless personalisation is not an issue.
 Creating content when content isn’t the product will for the foreseeable future require some degree of segmentation to be able to create the content in a rational way.
-But long-term the vision is clear.
+But long-term, the vision is clear.

-We have reached peak gated content
+We have reached the peak for gated content

-For a couple of years we've been asked if people really do share their personal information on forms in exchange for access to great content.
+For a couple of years, we've been asked if people really do share their personal information on forms in exchange for access to great content.
 And our answer has always been the same; yes, as long as what you get is as valuable (or more) than you deem the information you give away is.
-Although I still hold this true, I need only go to myself to realise that slightly more often than before I don't consume content that is gated.
+Although I still hold this is true, I need only go to myself to realise that slightly more often than before I don't consume content that is gated.
 This is not because it is gated per se, but because of the hassle of the form and the time it takes.
 In some cases, it is simply easier to go back to google (where I almost always start) and click the next link than to go through the process of filling out that form.
 So is this only me, or is it part of a broader trend?

 I think it's right to broaden out a little bit here, before narrowing it back down.
 Historically, all things eventually come to an end.
-Even the good ones gets replaced by something that's even better.
+Even the good ones get replaced by something even better.
 That's why we no longer have Walkman's or fax machines.
 That's why we no longer have Hotmail or a Kodak moment.
-And that is why we no longer have the same marketing tactics today as we had 10 years ago.
+And that is why we no longer have the same marketing tactics today as we had ten years ago.
 Entrepreneur, author, speaker and digital marketing guru Gary Vaynerchuk has stated that "marketers ruin everything".
 The essence of this is that a marketing tactic only works until it gets so broadly used that we (the target audience) get sick and tired of it, and then it gradually falls from grace.

-My conclusion is that it's likely that we have reached what some would refer to as "peak gated content".
+My conclusion is that it's likely that we have reached what some would refer to as 'peak gated content'.
 It's (still) going to work well as a lead conversion driver for the foreseeable future, but it is going to be gradually replaced by more effective tactics pioneered by those riding at the forefront of the next wave of inbound innovation.
 But, what are those tactics?
 Stay tuned to find out.